ASreiros/ASreiros/README.md

 - 👋 Hi, I’m Anton Sokolkin
-- 👀 I’m interested in programming
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning html, css, JS, React
+- 🌱 I write in Python, JS, PHP
 - 📫 You can reach me by email ansokolkin@gmail.com

 <!---